 Keith Lowey is a Principal of Verdolino & Lowey, P.C. a leading, experienced full-service accounting firm located in Foxboro, MA.
 He joined the firm as a Principal in 1990.

 Mr. Lowey is experienced in business development; accounting and consulting services; business advisory services; and bankruptcy matters including taxation, valuation and insolvency.
 He has been employed as an accountant for Chapter 7 and 11 Trustees, Examiners, Debtors and Creditors’ Committees; Examiner; and has testified as an expert witness in numerous cases.

 Lowey has been in public and private practice in the accounting field for more than 34 years.

-CHQI’s Advisory Board of Directors constitutes the governance arm that drives CHQI’s business and operational decisions concerning the following:
+CHQI’s Advisory Board constitutes the governance arm that drives CHQI’s business and operational decisions concerning the following:

-The Advisory Board of Directors is responsible for the appointment of all committees, their membership, and scope of work.
+The Advisory Board is responsible for the appointment of all committees, their membership, and scope of work.
 Additionally, the Advisory Board conducts annual reviews of policies and procedures covering all aspects of CHQI operations.
 The Advisory Board can use this information to change existing policies to ensure the continuity of operations and to adapt to new challenges and opportunities.